rciddagoni/TECO-code-coverage/README.md

 # WHAT IS THIS?

-This is a code coverage tool that works with end-2-end functional tests like selenium, designed for web apps.
+This is a code coverage tool that works with end-2-end functional tests like selenium, designed for web apps (tested with simple html/javascript and typescript angular app).
 It does not matter what language your tests are written in, the tool is rest api based (Flask) so communication happens independently.

 The tool is aimed for QA engineers who write automated tests and want to see what % of the tested app their tests cover.